Lievven/Snappy-Mod/README.md

 ### Changelog.
+- Version 1.2.2
+    - Now comes with dedicated isometric view
+- Version 1.2.1
     - Implemented grid overlay (doesn't yet work during export)
     - Fix bug with coordinate display when using polygon tools.
     - You can now snap a whole multi-selection or Prefab to the grid using the Select tool.
     - The Text tool can now also snap while in 'Move' mode.
     - Mod now saves settings individually for each map.
     - 'Spacing' sliders renamed to 'Scaling' as this conveys more accurately that it changes the distance between snap points.
     - Now works with _Lib to allow other mods to use snapping.
     - Wrap contents of .zip into its own folder to prevent loose mod files crashing Dungeondraft.
     - Updated some Tooltips.
     - Updated some icons.

 ### Notes for Modders.